 As a child, Bryan spent a lot of time in doctor’s offices and the emergency department due to severe asthma and allergies.
 Knowing the struggles his parents had dealing with his medical problems, Bryan took personal responsibility to heart and earned his way through medical school in order not only to help himself, but others.

-Bryan and his wife, Cheryl, have been married for over 20 years.
+Bryan and his wife, Cheryl, have been married for over 26 years.
 They have two children, Brayden and Breeley.
 Bryan, his mother and children are all enrolled members of the Choctaw Nation.
-He has been active in coaching and actually delivered his daughter Breeley.
+He has been active in coaching Murfreesboro youth and actually delivered his daughter Breeley.
 The Terrys attend World Outreach Church.

 Bryan received his B.S. in Psychology from the University of Oklahoma, graduated medical school from the Oklahoma College of Medicine, and performed his Anesthesiology residency at the University of Tennessee,-Knoxville.
 Bryan served as the President of the Tennessee Society of Anesthesiologists Resident Component and as a student member of the Oklahoma College of Medicine Admissions Board.
+He is an affiliated associate professor of the University of Tennessee College of Medicine.
 He brings these experiences, as well as his medical and business knowledge to mentor MTSU and Rutherford County Students to help them follow their dreams.

-Bryan is currently serving in the 109th Tennessee General Assembly as a member of the Health, Health-Sub, and Consumer and Human Resources Committees.
+Bryan is currently serving in the 110th Tennessee General Assembly as chairman of the Health Subcommittee.
+He is a member of the Health, Health-Sub, and Consumer and Civil Justice committees.